 - Open the app.

-- Review the details, select what to clean, and then click Clean.
+- Select what to clean, and then click Remove.

 Even though you’ve deleted the files, they reside in your Trash bin, taking up a lot of storage on your Mac.
 They are just waiting to be removed completely.
 If you want your precious hard drive space back, you need to empty the Trash/Bin.